jcupitt/vips-benchmarks/README.md

 ## June 26, 2012 - Status

 The repo is a setup phase.
-Only two scripts for ruby-vips and rmagick are available in _ruby/_.
+Only two scripts for ruby-vips and rmagick are available in _ruby/_ folder.
 Please, do not expect all the code working stable and representative.

 ## Benchmarks for 2012.06.26